 An even pace usually is the best approach.
 You may think you are banking some time, but when you get into the final six miles, you may feel like one of the American banking firms during the sub-prime mortgage meltdown described in the book and film, The Big Short.
 You’ll lose more than you saved because you went out too fast.

 In all honesty, it worked pretty well, but all those who followed this strategy were experienced marathoners capable of consistent and continuous pace changes.
 I had my doubts, finally feeling that even pace was best along with negative splits, running the first half slower than the second half.
 I eventually removed the slowdown charts from the book, feeling they dictated a strategy that was very difficult to follow.
 Most marathoners, including you, will achieve a greater level of success if they maintain a consistent pace throughout the race.
-An even more accurate way to pace your marathon is to use a new pacing calculator called The Pacing Project.
+An even more accurate way to pace your marathon is to use a pacing calculator.
+Here is one that TrainingPeaks offers called The Pacing Project.
 This calculator uses the course terrain to give you the most accurate pace to follow.
-And if your marathon of choice offers pacing teams, join one.
+And if your marathon of choice offers pacing teams, by all means join one.